Workflow for OP PSD2 Confirmation of Funds API

 - Validate at_hash (access token hash).

-The public key for validating ID token signatures is available at https://authorize.psd2-sandbox.op.fi/oauth/jwks/PSD2_OIDC.
+See the public key for validating ID token signatures.

 At this point the TPP is in possession of an authorization code.
-Thus must now be exchanged for an access token with a POST call of the following type:
+This must now be exchanged for an access token with a POST call of the following type:

 POST /oauth/token HTTPS/1.1